cherdt/hangman/README.md

 # Hangman Game

+This is the classic hangman game with a couple of additions:

+* Users can submit their own puzzles after 5 wins
+* An admin tool allows authorized users to review and approve user-submitted puzzles

 This code is largely unchanged since the app was initially launched in 2007, and this was one of my first projects using PHP.
 I have made the following changes to the code since then:

 * moved database credentials to a separate file: `db.php`